Family Specialist

 When is a Family Specialist Used?

-For the majority of children who experience their parents separating/divorcing, the effects are modest and relatively short-lived (1).
-Within two years of a separation, the majority of parents regain their equilibrium, establish polite but distant communication with their ex-partner, and their children, in turn, adapt to the new living arrangements.
-Most children report painful feelings about their parents’ divorce, and a significant minority of children suffer extended and prolonged symptomatology related to parental divorce that may include both internalizing and externalizing problems (2).
-My goal is to minimizes chances of extended and prolonged suffering, help ease these painful transitions, and speed up the time where parents can work collaboratively with one another and have a healthy, flexible, respectful co-parenting relationship.
+For most children experiencing their parents’ separation or divorce, the effects tend to be modest and relatively short-lived.
+Within two years of separation, the majority of parents regain their equilibrium, establish polite but distant communication with their ex-partner, and their children adapt to new living arrangements.
+While many children report painful feelings related to their parents’ divorce, a significant minority experience extended and prolonged difficulties, which may include both internalizing and externalizing problems.

 Divorce itself is not what harms children.
 The most harmful part of divorce for children is high levels of conflict and distress.
 Studies have found that family conflict hurts children more than divorce or even parental death.